Testimonial ++ Volunteer ++ Ecuador

 Spending 8 Weeks in Quito, though his journey did not go exactly as planned, Marcel said to still have the best experience beyond imagination; this is his story.

 "After having finished my school, I thought about what to do now.
 As it was clear that I want to visit a foreign country instead of starting studying straight after school, it was just a question what to do where. . ."

 I was living in a guest family together with other German volunteers and two volunteers from America.
-In total we have been eight people in the flat as the family also has two children.
+In total, we consisted of eight people, since the family also has two children.
 But it was a lot of fun to live there as we did a lot of things together like cooking.
 The other volunteer that has worked in the school with me taught English there.
 I didn´t feel comfortable to do that as my Spanish knowledge was not that sufficient.

 I haven´t been to Guayanil so I cannot say anything about that.
-But in Quito you will find a lot of policemen around providing a high level of security.
-Still you should move around with a healthy portion of attention when it comes to your belongings - especially in the public transportation your money or camera might get stolen if you are not careful.
+But in Quito, you will find a lot of policemen around providing a high level of security.
+Still, you should move around with a healthy portion of attention when it comes to your belongings - especially in public transportation your money or camera might get stolen if you are not careful.

 I can totally recommend going to Ecuador as the country is really a sight the people are loving and the food incredibly delicious.
 The culture is also definitely interesting.
 There are marvelous malls and traditional markets.
 You can find those markets on almost every corner on the street.
 One of the most famous ones must be Otavalo.

 It is important to keep in mind that almost nobody speaks English in Ecuador apart from Quito so you should definitely prepare some everyday phrases to get around!